 Two muscles that I speak about all the time are the Psoas and the Piriformis, both which function to keep your upper body and sacrum stable and upright on top of your legs.
-They also function to rotate your hips and when out of balance cause severe lower back, Sacro-Iliac and sciatic pain.
+They also function to rotate your hips and when out of balance cause severe lower back, SI and sciatic pain.

-Your Psoas muscle is very strong and runs from your lumbar spine down through the front of your npelvis to attach to the top inside of your femur.
+Your Psoas muscle is very strong and runs from your lumbar spine down through the front of your pelvis to attach to the top inside of your femur.
 It functions to rotate your hip and keep your lumbar curve strong, stable and flexible.

-Tightness usually occurs on one side due to a repetitive imbalance in a daily movement pattern like sitting, driving, sweeping, golf swinging etc. but when tight it pulls strongly on the thigh bone to lift the leg in the hip socket causing the apparent shortening of the leg.
+Tightness usually occurs on one side due to a repetitive imbalance in a daily movement pattern like driving, sweeping, golf swinging etc. but when tight it pulls strongly on the thigh bone to lift the leg in the hip socket causing the apparent shortening of the leg.
 This imbalance moves up through the spine to cause the shoulder on the opposite side to compensate.

-A tight Psoas will also pull the lumbar spine to cause hyperextension of the vertebrae and impingement of nerves in that area particularly the very large sciatic nerve.
+A tight Psoas will also pull the lumbar spine to cause hyperextension of the vertebrae and impingement of nerves in that area

-Serious long term Psoas tightness may also cause scoliosis.
+Serious long term Psoas tightness causes scoliosis.

 To restore length and balance to a tight Psoas perform the following exercise on your AeroPilates machine